Securely manage your Carewell SEIU 503 benefits online 24/7!

 How much money is on my Benefit Convenience Card?

-The Benefit Convenience Card is preloaded with the annual amount for paying medical and prescription copays, deductibles, and coinsurance expenses for covered services and prescriptions.
-In 2023, that amount is $6,900, but this may change from year to year.
+The Benefit Convenience Card (BCC) is preloaded with the annual amount for paying medical and prescription copays, deductibles, and coinsurance expenses for covered services and prescriptions.
+In 2025, that amount is $7,165, but this may change from year to year.

 Does my leftover balance roll over into the next year's amount?